monkeyKoders/ruby_svg_image_generator/README.md

 [![Coverage Status](https://coveralls.io/repos/github/monkeyKoders/ruby_svg_image_generator/badge.svg?branch=master)](https://coveralls.io/github/monkeyKoders/ruby_svg_image_generator?branch=master)
 [![Code Climate](https://codeclimate.com/github/monkeyKoders/ruby_svg_image_generator/badges/gpa.svg)](https://codeclimate.com/github/monkeyKoders/ruby_svg_image_generator)

-ruby_svg_image_generator is a great gem, created for you but especially for your web application users.
+ruby_svg_image_generator is a great gem, created for you but specially for your web application users.

 It is a SVG avatars generator gem based on themes which can be designed by users but also you can find some great pre-designed themes on it.